xiecang/firefox-config/README.md

 # Features

 - Integrated UC scripts using the fx-autoconfig solution, which includes mouse gestures, bookmark tiling, privacy tab merging, shortcut keys, and more.
 - Beautified the interface, adjusted the style, added icons, and used a vertical tab bar.
-The Sidebery extension needs to be installed, and the default tab bar is hidden.
-(If you need to enable it, comment out the @import url("css/SideBarFox/sidebar.css"); in chrome/css/userChrome.css.)

 # Install

-## Install extension Sidebery
+## Install tree-style tab extension

 Click [here](https://addons.mozilla.org/en-US/firefox/addon/sidebery/) to install the Sidebery extension.

+Of course, if you prefer other tree-style tabs, such as [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/), you can install them yourself.
+The project does not mandate the use of Sidebery.

+The default tab bar is hidden.
+If you want to enable it, comment out '@import url("css/SideBarFox/sidebar.css");' in `chrome/css/userChrome.css`.

 ## Setting up config.js from "program" folder